DONATE NOW

 It is the daughter of injustice, exploitation, violence and the unjust distribution of resources.
 "It is a desperate poverty, with no future, because it is imposed by a throwaway culture that offers no prospects and no way out".
 This poverty, which is often extreme, also affects "the spiritual dimension which, although often neglected, does not exist or does not count".

-Poverty anthropologicalThis is, in fact, an unfortunately frequent phenomenon in the current dynamics of profit without the counterbalance - which should come first and which is not opposed to fair profit - of service to people.
+Anthropological poverty is, in fact, an unfortunately frequent phenomenon in the current dynamics of profit without the counterbalance - which should come first and which is not opposed to just profit - of service to people.

 And that dynamic is relentless, as described by Francis in his message for the 6th World Day of the PoorWhen the only law is that of calculating profits at the end of the day, then there is no longer any brake on the logic of the exploitation of people: the others are only means.
 There are no more fair wages, fair working hours, and new forms of slavery are created, suffered by people who have no other alternative and must accept this poisonous injustice in order to obtain the minimum for their livelihood".